kg4ydw/noacli/Readme.md

 To use noacli with ssh to remote hosts, it needs to work without asking for a password.
 There are two ways to do this:

-Permanent authoriztion
+Permanent authorization
 1) create a local ssh key (e.g, ssh-keygen -t rsa )
-2) copy the public key to the remote host in the file authoized_keys (the permissions have to be exactly right for it to work, must not be group or world writable)
+2) copy the public key to the remote host in the file authorized_keys (the permissions have to be exactly right for it to work, must not be group or world writable)
    The easiest way to do this is with ssh-copy-id